HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/library/send-hpovrequest.md

 ### -Hostname &lt;Object&gt;

 The destination appliance to process the request.
-When specifying a Value, it must match the HostName attribute of a valid `[HPOneView.Appliance.Connection]` object within the Global $ConnectedSessions variable.
-If no match is found, or no `[HPOneView.Appliance.Connection]` objects exist, an error will be thrown.
+When specifying a Value, it must match the HostName attribute of a valid `[HPEOneView.Appliance.Connection]` object within the Global $ConnectedSessions variable.
+If no match is found, or no `[HPEOneView.Appliance.Connection]` objects exist, an error will be thrown.

 Default Value: All valid Appliance Connections within $Global:ConnectedSessions